ohturuokasovellus/OhtuRuokasovellus/documentation/workPractises.md

+# Dev Team Work Practices

-1. Pull requests must be approved by another person.
++ Pull requests should be reviewed and approved by someone who has not work on the branch
-2. When implementing a feature, create a small documentation of it in to the documentation folder.
++ If a feature requires documentation, add it to the documentation directory.
-3. Variable names must be expressive, so that another person who doesn't have the original context can understand what they do.
++ Use expressive variable names to make the code easier to read for everyone
++ Do not rename files/directories without informing everyone – if you do, remember to check all imports nd references too!
++ Check that the packages you install are supported in React Native.
++ Check linting before making a pull request.